The Paviors' Charity

 What They Don't Fund

-No explicit exclusions listed, but funding clearly restricted to organizations with strong construction/infrastructure connections or City of London/Armed Forces affiliations.
+No explicit exclusions listed, but funding clearly restricted to organisations with strong construction/infrastructure connections or City of London/Armed Forces affiliations.

 Helpful Hinchilla